Leeyyhh/Multimodal-Based-User-Association-and-Beamforming/README.md

 ## 🔧 Pipeline Overview

-1. **Train YOLOv5** on labeled images for object detection.
+1. **Train YOLOv5** on labeled images for object detection (**DATASET 1**).

-2. **Run detection** on unseen multi-view camera images.
+2. **Run the well-trained YOLOv5** on multi-view camera images from **DATASET 2** to obtain detection results.
+These results are then used to generate the training and validation datasets for the GNN-based user association and beamforming network.
+   *(If your device has sufficient resources, you can transmit the detection results from YOLOv5 directly to the GNN during training.
+   However, in our implementation, we precompute all detection results and split them into training and validation sets.
+   This avoids repeated execution of YOLOv5, which would be inefficient since the same samples are reused many times during training.
+   Note that the YOLOv5 parameters are fixed, so precomputing detections does not affect the final performance.)*

-3.**Train GNN model** to perform user association and beamforming optimization based on extracted multimodal features.
+3. **Train the GNN model** using both the detection results and pilot signals to optimize user association and beamforming decisions.
 ---